onenoteperpage/onenoteperpage.github.io/_posts/2022-10-15-ir-upgrade-v36-non-prod.md

 ### Export Uniface 9 Source

-- **Note:** Rebase on SP14 on maii's is required first to complete _(previous step)_
+> Rebase on SP14 on maii's is required first to complete _(previous step)_
+{: .prompt-warning }

 - Output file `client_usergrid.xml` is created in predefined `08.
 XML` folder, then copied to `C:\temp\Export Uniface 9 Source\client_usergrid.xml`
 - Open the `01.
 IDF` shortcut as user _(do not use admin)_
-- Execute the command `/rma /tst CSUTPCLIUGRID ` to export the client grid XML file
+- Execute the command `/rma /tst CSUTPCLIUGRID` to export the client grid XML file
 - Resulting window will close on it's own
 - File can be found at `\\syda-n-fs\iwms\manhattan\xml\qgao_upg\client_usergrid.xml`